jamienola/wilderness/README.md

 ## Rendering

-Tiles are only calculated and redrawn under certain circumstances.
+World tiles are only calculated and redrawn under certain circumstances.
-1. When the player scrolls the screen, a bitmap image of the HTML canvas is copied, moved, and drawn back to the screen.
-Only tiles that are ouside this bitmap or along the borders need to be recaltulated, so scrolling around the world is very efficient.
+* When the player drags the screen, a bitmap image of the existing HTML5 canvas is copied into memory, moved, and written back to the canvas in the new location.
+Only tiles that are ouside this bitmap or along the borders need to be calculated and redrawn, so scrolling around the world is very efficient.
-2. Tiles can be marked for updating while staying on the screen if they are near a light (or lit unit) and the world's lighting changes, or if a unit has that tile as a pathfinding target.
+* Tiles can be marked as needing an update while remaining on the screen if they are near a light (or lit unit) while the world's lighting is changing, if a lit unit is moving and gets close to the tile, or if a unit has the tile set as its pathfinding target.

 ## License